minusInfinite/NuSkopeUsage-Rainmeter/README.md

 Rainmeter Skin for extracting NuSkope Usage information

-NuSkope - Internet Usage Meter
+NuSkope - Internet Usage Meter -
+**This Rainmeter app requires a NuSkope API Key.
+Since the Superloop acquired NuSkope you aren't able to generate new API keys.
+Unless you have one you will not be able to use this app**

 New Preview - https://imgur.com/a/OA6zzB1